THE JOURNEY TO MT. PINATUBO

 We stopped near the Aetas’ settlements where they greeted us with smiles.
-Aetas can be found living in the area, as this was there home long since before the eruption occurred.
+Aetas can be found living in the area, as this was their home long before the eruption occurred.
 The government granted them a Certificate of Ancestral Domain Title that entitled them to the surrounding land and Mt.
 Pinatubo for them to own and stay in, for this is their Lutan Tua (Ancestral Land).

 We continued our ride deeper and closer to the volcano.
 Everything we saw kept us in awe.
 It’s like being on another planet.

 Our guides let us choose how many kilometers we want to walk from the crater, 3km, 5km, or 7 km.
 We chose the latter for more action.
 Our drivers dropped us at a specific location where we continued our journey on foot.

 A few kilometers away from the crater, we saw the sign that tells us that we are near our destination.
 This is the start of the trek if we chose the 3-km trail.
 Being excited and challenged by the sign, we fasten our pace and put in mind that we are still of young age. :p

 Finally, after 15 minutes or more of trekking, we reached the crater, it is a crater lake by the way.
 The sun is on top of us but it didn’t stop us from exploring the area.
 The place is wonderful.
 Just beside the lake, a hut is located for tourists to rest.
 We ate our lunch, relaxed, and appreciated the view.